-- 1. advise the EITI Board on strategic issues relating to the financing of the EITI International Management (Board and Secretariat).
-This includes advising on the securing of funding to the levels agreed by the EITI Board when approving EITI Secretariat work plans and budgets, financial reporting, investment of liquidity and accepting of financial operations. - 2. monitor and review the EITI's expenditure, including ensuring that it understands what the Secretariat uses its funds for, whether the Secretariat has appropriate decision-making processes for taking decisions with financial implications and whether it considers that the Secretariat makes effective and appropriate use of its funding within its budget.
+- Advise the EITI Board on strategic issues relating to the financing of the EITI International Management (EITI Board and International Secretariat).
+This includes advising on the securing of funding to the levels agreed by the EITI Board when approving International Secretariat work plans and budgets, financial reporting, investment of liquidity and accepting of financial operations. - Monitor and review the EITI's expenditure, including ensuring that it understands what the International Secretariat uses its funds for, whether the International Secretariat has appropriate processes for taking decisions with financial implications and whether it considers that the International Secretariat makes effective and appropriate use of its funding within its budget.